 There are a few sources you can use for finding EV charging, including some apps and websites:

 - Plugshare: one of the most comprehensive EV charger search apps.
-It’s available as a free download available via the App Store and Google Play (there’s a web version as well).
+It’s available as a free download via the App Store and Google Play (there’s a web version as well).
 Plugshare includes a database of 140,000+ charging stations in the USA and Canada, 2,000,000 station reviews, and 375,000 charging station photos.

 - Chargepoint: another free app that shows Chargepoint chargers and also lets you get notifications on charging at Chargepoint chargers.
 It’s available via the App Store and Google Play.